-- An MGW receiving an EVS-CMR from an Nb interface may modify its contents based on local policies and include the resulting contents into the EVS-CMR field of the outgoing speech frame on the corresponding Iu interface. - A MGW receiving an EVS-CMR over an Nb interface may modify its contents based on local policies and include the resulting contents into the EVS-CMR field of the outgoing speech frame on the Nb interface. - An IM-MGW receiving an EVS-CMR from an Nb interface may filter and modify the EVS-CMR contents based on configured policies and shall include the resulting contents into the EVS-CMR field of the outgoing speech frame on the corresponding Mb interface. - A MGW receiving an EVS-CMR from an Nb interface may modify its contents based on local policies and include the resulting contents into the EVS-CMR field of the outgoing speech frame on the corresponding Iu interface. - An IM-MGW receiving an EVS-CMR on an Mb interface may filter and modify the EVS-CMR contents based on configured policies and shall include the resulting contents into the EVS-CMR field of the outgoing speech frame on the corresponding Nb interface.
+- An MGW receiving an EVS-CMR from an Nb interface may modify its contents based on local policies and include the resulting contents into the EVS-CMR field of the outgoing speech frame on the corresponding Iu interface. - A MGW receiving an EVS-CMR over an Nb interface may modify its contents based on local policies and include the resulting contents into the EVS-CMR field of the outgoing speech frame on the Nb interface.
+Comment: is this a typo or is it by intention describing Nb-Nb interworking? - An IM-MGW receiving an EVS-CMR from an Nb interface may filter and modify the EVS-CMR contents based on configured policies and shall include the resulting contents into the EVS-CMR field of the outgoing speech frame on the corresponding Mb interface. - A MGW receiving an EVS-CMR from an Nb interface may modify its contents based on local policies and include the resulting contents into the EVS-CMR field of the outgoing speech frame on the corresponding Iu interface. - An IM-MGW receiving an EVS-CMR on an Mb interface may filter and modify the EVS-CMR contents based on configured policies and shall include the resulting contents into the EVS-CMR field of the outgoing speech frame on the corresponding Nb interface.

+Comment: these text elements differ without good reason.
+A more precise text is needed what "filtering" and "modifying" means, see TS 26.454.
+The "mapping" of the EVS-CMR to the outgoing EVS Configuration is not described, see TS 26.454.

 - An MGW receiving a rate control request and an EVS-CMR on an Iu interface shall determine the lower limit of the maximum bit rates contained in each request and include the resulting limit into the EVS-CMR field of the outgoing speech frame on the corresponding Nb interface, with possible further modifications to the EVS-CMR contents based on configured policies. - An MGW receiving a rate control request and an EVS-CMR on an Iu interface shall determine the lower limit of the maximum bit rates contained in each request and include the resulting limit into the EVS-CMR field of the outgoing speech frame on the corresponding Nb interface, with possible further modifications to the EVS-CMR contents based on configured policies.
+Comment: "rate control request" refers here to the PDU Type 14 RC PROC / RC ACK procedure.
+The details are described in TS 26.454, why repeat here with less precise text elements?

 ======================================================================